uab-cgds-worthey/rosalution/frontend/README.md

 base url ending with `/rosalution/api`.
 Login will fail if Rosalution's backend service is unaccessible.

-Use *docker* and *docker-compose* facilitate these two depdencies to deploy Rosalution in it's entirety for local development.
+Use *docker* and *docker-compose* facilitate these two dependencies to deploy Rosalution in it's entirety for local development.
 Visit [Rosalution's Environment Setup and Deployment](../README.md#environment-setup) for instructions on how to get started.